50 things to do in Cape Town for under R50

 Price: Free

-On the first Thursday of every month, arts and culture in Cape Town come alive, with dozens of art galleries and cultural events showcasing the wealth of local talent to ensure your First Thursday is catered to your own specific preferences, organisers provide a map and highlights of what is on show.
+On the first Thursday of every month, arts and culture in Cape Town come alive, with dozens of art galleries and cultural events showcasing the wealth of local talent in the city.
+To ensure your First Thursday caters to your own specific preferences, organisers provide a map and highlights of what is on show.

 Price: Free